MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

         :employee_count =>
             Count(It.employee)

-This query can be used in different contexts.
+This query can be used in different ways.

     chicago[Max(It.department >> EmployeeCount)]
     #=>